Dylan Carlson Player Props: Cardinals vs. Cubs

 Dylan Carlson At The Plate

-- Carlson has six doubles, a triple, five home runs and 23 walks while batting .236.
+- Carlson is hitting .234 with six doubles, a triple, five home runs and 23 walks.

-- Carlson has reached base via a hit in 32 games this season (of 59 played), and had multiple hits in eight of those games.
+- In 53.1% of his 64 games this season, Carlson has picked up at least one hit.
+He's also had nine multi-hit games.

-- Carlson has an RBI in 14 of 59 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Carlson has driven in a run in 16 games this season (25.0%), including six games with more than one RBI (9.4%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.